jdaduica/dsci522-dockerfile-practice/LISENCE.md

 # Software

+Code from docker-publish.yml was adapted and taken with permission from the repository found [here](https://github.com/ttimbers/dsci522-dockerfile-practice/tree/main)

 Except where otherwise noted, the example programs and other software provided in the `dsci522-dockerfile-practice` repository are made available under the MIT license.